Keighley and Craven Breweries

 Beers: Blonde (3.6%); Mainline (3.8%); Attermire Session IPA (4.2%).
 Settle also produce the following beers for Nine Standards Brewery in Kirkby Stephen: No. 4 Amber (Ale was Original Standard) (3.7%); No. 1 Golden Ale (was Gold Standard) (4.1%); No. 2.
 Pale Ale (was Silver Standard) (4.3%); No. 3.
 Porter (was Double Standard) (4.7%).

 Settle Brewery is located in a small industrial unit adjacent to Settle Railway station.
 Brewing started in January 2013 using a new 12-barrel Johnsons kit and the first beers went on sale in mid February.
 Brewer Ian Simkins originally brewed at Nine Standards, and transferred to Settle when production moved south.
-Regular outlets locally include the Talbot in Settle, and the Craven (adjacent to Giggleswick railway station on the Settle bypass).
+Regular outlets locally include the Talbot in Settle and the Craven (adjacent to Giggleswick railway station on the Settle bypass).
 Other outlets across Cumbria, the Yorkshire Dales, West Yorkshire and North Lancashire take the beers on a regular basis.
-Monthly specials are also produced, some in interesting styles e.g. Ernie‘s Milk Stout in November, Barghest Oatmeal Stout in March and a cask lager for the World Cup 2016.
+Monthly specials are also produced, some in interesting styles e.g. Ernie‘s Milk Stout in November, Barghest Oatmeal Stout in March and Castleberg Cask Lager for the Euro 2016 football championships and the 2016 Olympics.
+Look out for one-off brews too e.g. the 5% 10 Hop, brewed in May 2016.
 No 4.
-Amber won the silver award (i.e. it came second) in its category in the 2016 SIBA National Beer Competitiion, held March 2016, having progress through the regional competitions held in late 2015, quite an achievement!
+Amber won the silver award (i.e. it came second) in its category in the 2016 SIBA National Beer Competitiion, held March 2016, having progressed through the regional competitions held in late 2015, quite an achievement!

 Three Peaks Brewery.